Reconstructing thermal states using dimensionally limited probes : A Model for Limited Control & Memory in Quantum Thermodynamics: Setting the scene

-with $S_{q,i} ~:=~\sum_{j \neq \{q,i\}} \ketbra{i}{q} + \ketbra{q}{i} + \ketbra{j}{j}$ representing a permutation or a two-level SWAP gate.
-Conditioned on the unknown system being in state $\ket{i}$, the two-level SWAP gate rotates $\ket{q}$ to $\ket{i}$, effectively cloning the state to the second system.
-This is possible because the agent has access to a $d$-level measurement probe, which has a dimension equal to that of the system being investigated.
-This situation is characterized by an agent having \textit{full control}.
-Or analogously in the state estimation picture, they have access to POVM elements that fully distinguish between each energy level.
-What if the agent only had access to coarse grained POVM elements? \begin{mybox}{B. Motivating example: coarse control } Suppose now that the agent cannot distinguish the second and third energy levels and has access to coarse grained POVM elements $M'_i = \{\ketbra{0}{0},\frac{\ketbra{1}{1} + \ketbra{2}{2}}{2},\frac{\ketbra{1}{1} + \ketbra{2}{2}}{2}\}$.
-Differently from the motivating example ~\hyperref[B:motivating-example]{A}, they would correctly prepare $\ket{0}$, but would mix up when to correctly prepare $\ket{1}$ and $\ket{2}$.
-Consequently, this leads to the estimate state $\widetilde{\rho}_\beta= (p_0, \frac{p_1 + p_2}{2}, \frac{p_1 + p_2}{2})$. \end{mybox} As we will show, situations with coarse-distinguishability, such as the second example illustrated in Box~\hyperref[B:motivating-example-2]{B} can be reformulated as a unitary protocol in which an agent attempts to extract information from the system by building correlations with a limited probe system of lower dimension than the system.
+As we will show, situations with coarse-distinguishability, such as the second example illustrated in Box~\hyperref[B:motivating-example-2]{B} can be reformulated as a unitary protocol in which an agent attempts to extract information from the system by building correlations with a limited probe system of lower dimension than the system.
 In Sec.~\ref{S:information-extraction-estimate-generation}, we describe this protocol as a two-step unitary process involving a lower-dimensional probe and an equal-dimensional memory system.
 In the first step, termed \emph{information extraction} (IE), the low-dimensional probe is correlated with the system of interest using controlled-SWAP unitaries, such that the probe populations are partial sums of the system populations.
 In the example involving a three-level system, this is accomplished by the following unitary operation:

 where in this case $\mathbb{1}_\text{Rest} = \ketbra{01}{01}$ and in general acts as an identity on the untouched subspace.
 This leads to the following marginal state for the probe